tmlmt/milk-tracker/README.md

 - keep track of changes using [git-cliff](https://github.com/orhun/git-cliff)
 - managing a python environment using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)
 - Testing the code prior to releasing using [pytest](https://pytest.org/)
+- Calculating the coverage of tests using [coverage](https://coverage.readthedocs.io/en/latest/)
 - Typing python code and checking it with [mypy](https://mypy.readthedocs.io/en/stable/)

 Huge thanks to the Open Source community for providing such great tools to the world.